codahale/sneaker/README.md

 4. Use the data key to encrypt the `TAR` file with AES-GCM.

-5. Package the encrypted `TAR` file and the encrypted data key in a `TAR` file and write it to `example.enc.tar`.
+5. Write both the encrypted data key and the encrypted `TAR` file to `example.tar.enc`.

 Using `-` as the output path will make `sneaker` write the data to `STDOUT`.